google/ads-api-report-fetcher/gcp/README.md

 ## Cloud Functions

-We provide two cloud functions that correlate to two cli tools: gaarf and gaarf-bq.
-Accordingly by default functions are deployed under names of gaarf and gaarf-bq.
-But you can change names during deployment by supplying a `-n` parameter for `deploy.sh` and/or `setup.sh`.
+We provide several cloud functions that correlate to cli tools: gaarf and gaarf-bq.
+Default name of main function is 'gaarf' and other ones' names based on it with suffixes.
+You can change the base name during deployment by supplying a `-n` parameter for `deploy.sh` and/or `setup.sh`.

 To deploy cloud functions you need to execute `setup.sh` which enables required APIs, sets up permissions and does actual deployment of functions using `deploy.sh`.
 So later on if something changed in functions' code or Ads API settings you can redeploy by executing `deploy.sh`.

 Additionally you can customize region (`-r`) and memory (`-m`).

+There are following functions provided:
+* gaarf-getcids - fetches and returns customer account ids (CIDs) for further processing
+* gaarf - the main function for executing Ads queries, correlates to the `gaarf` cli tool
+* gaarf-bq-view - function for creating unified views for all customer-based tables in BQ with data from Ads API
+* gaarf-bq - function for executing post-processing queries in BigQuery, correlates to the `gaarf-bq` cli tool

 ### Configuration
-Please note that you need to copy your `google-ads.yaml` somewhere where the function can find it.
+Please note that you need to copy your `google-ads.yaml` somewhere where functions (gaarf and gaarf-getcids) can find it.
 Preferably onto Cloud Storage.
 Then you should provide `ads_config_path` query argument or `ADS_CONFIG` environment variable with a path to the Ads config (e.g. gs://myproject/path/to/google-ads.yaml).
 As a last resort the function will search for `google-ads.yaml` locally, so we can just copy your config to function' folder before deployment.
 Alternatively you can provide all configuration values for Ads API via environment variables (you can supply env vars via `--env-vars-file env.yaml` cli option for gcloud tool - you'll need to adapt the `deploy.sh` for this):
 * DEVELOPER_TOKEN,
 * LOGIN_CUSTOMER_ID